 Paros

-Paros is among the most popular islands of the Cyclades.
-Paros Island is located in the heart of the Aegean Sea and is ideal for young people, romantic couples, and families.
+Paros is among the most famous Greek islands of the Cyclades.
+Paros Island is in the heart of the Aegean Sea and is ideal for young people, romantic couples, and families.
 The traditional Parian villages, particularly Naoussa, Parikia, and Lefkes, are perfect samples of Cycladic architecture.
 Iconic whitewashed sugar-cube houses, paved streets, and blue-domed churches make fantastic backdrops for unforgettable photos.

-Historically, Paros was known for its beautiful white marble.
-This gave rise to the term “Parian” to describe marble or china of similar qualities.
+Historically, Paros was famous for its beautiful white marble.
+In fact, this gave rise to the term “Parian” to describe marble or china of similar qualities.
 The island has many abandoned marble quarries and mines.
-Now it’s a popular tourism destination.
+Now, it’s a popular tourist destination.

 Places to see in Paros

-• The small island of Antiparos, with brilliant white sandy beaches, a relaxing atmosphere, and Cycladic architecture.
-Since Antiparos is close to Paros, it’s a nice day trip.
+• The small island of Antiparos has brilliant white sandy beaches, a relaxing atmosphere, and Cycladic architecture.
+Since Antiparos is close to Paros, it’s also a nice day trip.

-• Parikia, the bayside capital, is a boating and transportation hub for the Cyclades region.
-This quaint city is also known as Paros City.
-Here you can find lots of labyrinth-like narrow alleys, the remains of an old Venetian castle, an Orthodox Church, cozy cafés, shops, and restaurants.
+• Parikia, the bayside capital, is the Cyclades region’s boating and transportation hub.
+This quaint city also has the name Paros City.
+Here, you can find lots of labyrinth-like narrow alleys.
+These are the remains of an old Venetian castle, an Orthodox Church, cozy cafés, shops, and restaurants.

 • Panagia Ekatontapiliani, a landmark Byzantine church from the 4th century AD.